 - Butter Me Up - The whipped meringue goes from straight sticky marshmallow to a smooth and creamy delight that's light as a cloud by beating butter in with the meringue.

 - Vanillaroma - A dash of vanilla adds a deepness to the flavors that I swear makes the Meringue Buttercream Filling taste exactly like a lightly toasted marshmallow.

-White Chocolate Orange Ganache
+White Chocolate Orange Ganache to coat the cake